smartcontractkit/external-adapters-js/composite/crypto-volatility-index/README.md

-# Chainlink composite adapter for the Crypto Volatility Index (CVX)
+# Chainlink composite adapter for the Crypto Volatility Index (CVI)

 ## Overview

-CVX is a decentralized volatility index created by COTI (https://coti.io) for the crypto markets
+CVI is a decentralized volatility index created by COTI (https://coti.io) for the crypto markets

-The CVX index calculation is based on the classic approach of the Black-Scholes option pricing model and is adapted to the current crypto-market conditions.
+The CVI's calculation is based on the classic approach of the Black-Scholes option pricing model and is adapted to the current crypto-market conditions.

 ## Configuration

-The CVX index calculation requires the following environment variables:
+The CVI calculation requires the following environment variables:

 - `RPC_URL`: Blockchain RPC endpoint to get the needed on-chain data
 - `DOMINANCE_PROVIDER`: Data provider to use.
 Some of them require an `API_KEY`(K).
 Options available: